3-Days Before Conference l 15 Minutes Before Session l Starting the Session l Instructional Video

 Perform these steps to ensure you are prepared for your session responsibilities.

-- Confirm your acceptance of the assignment via the link in the email you received from CLEO Management staff.
+- Confirm your acceptance of the assignment via the link in the email you received from CLEO Management staff (email@example.com).

-- Read the entirety of these instructions to familiarize yourself with the Session Presider Directions for Virtual Meetings.
+- Read the entirety of these instructions to familiarize yourself with the Session Presider instructions.

 - Have the speaker order and time readily available, as it will assist you in running an effective session.
-You can access it either through the Online Program Planner or through the mobile app.
+You can access it through the Online Schedule or the conference app.

-- Check in with the CLEO Management Room Monitor and speakers to ensure that you understand whether the presentations will be given live and/or whether there will be a live Q&A segment.
+- Check in with the CLEO Management Room Monitor and speakers to ensure that you understand how the presentations will be delivered and/or whether there will be a live Q&A segment.